joseph-468/adventofcode2023/README.md

 ## Day 6
 The puzzle today looked very easy and was very easy.
 The difficulty has been all over the place so far.
 The hardest part of this puzzle was string handling with C++.
 I don't know if it's cause I haven't done it enough or what but I just couldn't get it to work.

+## Day 7
+I don't believe I have a particularly efficient solution today but it worked.
+I struggled a bit in part 2 as I hadn't read it properly and was fully replacing Js with what they were pretending to be.
+I got stuck beccause of this but I managed to find better test input on reddit which helped me find and quickly fix the bug.